07

 Jayne Biggs

-Council are asked to consider the following Motion on Notice from Councillors Candon, Smith, Wells, P Carpenter and G Carpenter.
+Council considered the following Motion on Notice from Councillors Candon, Smith, Wells, P. Carpenter and G. Carpenter.

 The 2025 Budget introduced an increase in the rate of employer National Insurance contributions (NICs), rising from 13.8% to 15% from April 2025.
 This represents a 9% rise in the NIC rate for employers.
 In addition, the threshold at which employers begin paying National Insurance has been lowered - from £9,100 to £5,000 per year.